Jean-Pierre Papin

 Jean-Pierre Roger Guillaume Papin (/fr/; born 5 November 1963) is a French football manager and former professional player who played as a forward.
 He was most recently the head coach of the reserve team of Olympique de Marseille.
 He won the Ballon d'Or in 1991.

 Papin was included in the FIFA 100, a list of the greatest living footballers, published in 2004 for the centenary of the FIFA, signed by Pelé.
 He was named one of the best European footballers on the occasion of the fiftieth anniversary of the UEFA in 2004.
 He is famous in particular for his first-time strikes from distance, his overhead kicks, and his volleys, which are known as Papinades.
 The nickname of JPP was given to him by supporters and journalists.

 Trained at Jeumont, Papin signed his first professional contract in 1984 at Valenciennes.
 Recruited by Brugge, he won the Belgian Cup and went on to be selected for the French team for the 1986 FIFA World Cup.
-Signed by Marseille, he experienced the pinnacle of his career as he won Ligue 1 titles with Marseille in 1989, 1990, 1991 and 1992, the Coupe de France in 1989 and reached the final of the UEFA Champions League in 1991.
+Signed by Marseille, he experienced the pinnacle of his career as he won Ligue 1 titles with Marseille in 1989, 1990, 1991 and 1992; the Coupe de France in 1989; and reached the final of the UEFA Champions League in 1991.
 In 1992, he left Olympique de Marseille for AC Milan in a record transfer; he won Serie A in 1994 and the UEFA Champions League.
 He joined Bayern Munich, where he won the UEFA Cup in 1996.
 He returned to France, to Bordeaux, where he was a finalist in the Coupe de la Ligue in 1997 and 1998 and then ended his professional career at Guingamp.

-Capped 54 times, and captained 11 times, Papin played in the French team which reached the 1986 World Cup Semi final.
-France failed to qualify for either the 1988 European Championships or the 1990 World Cup but he was part of the team for Euro 1992.
+Capped 54 times, and captained 11 times, Papin played in the French team which reached the 1986 World Cup semifinal.
+France failed to qualify for either the 1988 European Championships or the 1990 World Cup but he was part of the team for the Euro 1992.
 Injuries and the emergence of the Zinedine Zidane generation saw his international career come to an end in the mid-1990s.
-He was out of favour by Euro'96 nor was he part of the set up which won the World Cup in 1998.

 In 1996, after their eight-month-old daughter was shown to have serious cerebral lesions, Jean-Pierre and his wife set up an association "Neuf de Coeur" (Nine of Hearts; Papin's shirt number was 9) to help others in that situation and, particularly, to find and apply methods to mentally and physically educate such children.